Ashwagandhae/gimblocks/docs/getting-started.md

 These requirements can be met easily by wrapping your code in a function that takes a single parameter, and calling `jsToBlocks` on the result of the function's `toString()` method.

-Because gimblocks is looking at the JavaScript code as a string, it errors on:
+Because gimblocks looks at the JavaScript code as a string, it errors on:

 - most user-defined or global functions (with exceptions like `Math` functions, or `console.log` which is ignored)
-- global variables
+- global variables defined outside the function
 - loops, because gimkit doesn't have loop blocks
 - other irrelevant JavaScript features, like `await` or `import`